xxing9703/peakCNN_batch/README.md

 Output:
  1) A subfolder with a time stamp will be generated (i.e., tmp-2022-04-28-12:00), containing a "true" folder and a "false" folder.
  2) images for EICs of all the peaks will be classified and saved into either "true" or "false" folders.  the output "img" stores an array of EIC images.(Only if verbose=1).
  3) A copy of the peaklist file will be created under the same folder, New columns "ispeak" & "Quality" will be added to the end of the peaklist.
+Instead of being 0 or 1 for "ispeak" in peakCNN, here, "ispeak" is an integer showing the number of true peaks.
+"Quality" is the averaged probablily of being true peaks.

 Note: DO NOT close the popup figure (for updating EIC plots) until the run is completed.